[Update]: This blog post was updated on June 15, 2022.

 - Overall, mailbox or job reports as well as instant alerts in the program inform you about the migration performance.
 You can also get reports directly into your Inbox.

-- Delta scan feature (Rescan) that allows you to re-run migration for already moved mailboxes to transfer newly arrived emails.
+- Delta scan feature (Run delta migration) that allows you to re-run migration for already moved mailboxes to transfer newly arrived emails.
 This will not create any duplicates on the target server.

 - Create separate migration batches called migration jobs to better organize the whole process.
 You can easily manage all jobs via the 100% graphical user interface.

 - Schedule migration so that it runs automatically.
 You can set up this functionality individually for each migration job.

 - Pause and resume migration at any moment.

 How to migrate Google Workspace, Zimbra, Kerio or Lotus to Exchange Online?